 - Flaxseeds and chia seeds

-- Low-carb, non-starchy vegetables: mushrooms, zucchini, spinach, leafy greens, celery, cruciferous veggies
+- Non-starchy vegetables: mushrooms, zucchini, spinach, leafy greens, celery, cruciferous veggies

 - Unsweetened tea

 Foods to Limit on Keto